The greatest music, TV, film and books - according to David Bowie

 The Last Poets

-Their self-titled 1970 album one of Bowie’s favourites, rap pioneers The Last Poets spoke strongly off societies woes at a time when society had seldom been more woeful, even six years after the Civil Rights Act was passed by the American government.
+Their self-titled 1970 album one of Bowie’s favourites, rap pioneers The Last Poets spoke strongly off societies woes at a time when society had seldom been more woeful, even six years after the American government passed the Civil Rights Act.
 Skip to 2.10 to hear something way ahead of its time.

 John Lee Hooker – ‘Tupelo Blues’